siouan/frontend-gradle-plugin/README.md

     // the 'installFrontend' task is executed.
     packageJsonDirectory = file("$projectDir")

-    // [OPTIONAL] Domain name or IP address of a proxy server to use when downloading
+    // [OPTIONAL] IP address or domain name of a HTTP/HTTPS proxy server to use when downloading
     // distributions.
-By default, this property is 'null', and the plugin uses direct connections. proxyHost = 'localhost'
+By default, this property is 'null', and the plugin uses direct connections. proxyHost = '127.0.0.1'

     // [OPTIONAL] Port of the proxy server.
 This property is only relevant when the 'proxyHost'
     // property is set.